What Is Manual Underwriting And How Does It Work?

 Finally, your lender will order a home appraisal for your property.
 During the appraisal, a home value expert will take a tour of your property and assign an official estimate of value.
-Lenders require appraisals because they don’t want to loan out more money than your home is worth.
-You may need to adjust your offer or bring a larger down payment if your appraisal comes back low.
+Lenders require appraisals because they want a professional opinion of the value of your property.
+You may need to adjust your offer or bring a larger down payment if an appraisal comes back low.

 Your underwriter will then issue a final decision on your loan application.
 The underwriter can deny your loan, approve it or issue a suspension with contingencies.
 If your application has contingencies, it means that your underwriter needs more documentation before they can approve you.
-You might get an approval, denial or a suspension with contingencies.
+You might get an approval, a denial or a suspension with contingencies.
 If your application has contingencies, it means that your underwriter needs more documentation before they can approve you.
 Be sure to respond to these inquiries quickly to receive a decision.